 We don’t have all the answers, if you have feedback or something you’d like us to explore, please get in touch.

 I’m a cis gay man and former interior designer.
 I studied Spanish and Japanese as well as gender/queer theory during my undergraduate degree in Melbourne.
 I went on to complete a Bachelor in Design which included two years abroad in Berlin.
-In my design honours year I completed a thesis exploring the occupation of public space by marginal groups; looking specifically at intravenous drug users and men who have sex with men that utilise cruising areas or beats.
+In my design honours year I completed a thesis exploring the occupation of public space by marginal groups; looking specifically at intravenous drug users and men who have sex with men that utilise cruising areas, colloquially know as beats.
 I’ve always been interested in the intersection of design, sexuality and health and drip is the merging of these passions.

 I’m a sexologist and pleasure educator based in Perth, Western Australia.
 My professional background is in the realm of psychology and sexology, having completed a psychology undergraduate and sexology masters.
 But my passions lie within exploring pleasure in every possible facet of life.
 This had led me to explore women’s empowerment and sexual liberation, ideas of self love, the spiritual meaning behind sexuality, tantra, kink and the severe lack of holistic sex education that is out there for young people.
 In my spare time from researching and exploring my own pleasure, I spend a lot of my time volunteering for different sexual health and youth mental health organisations here in Perth.
 I feel most alive when I am helping other people live their own safe and satisfying sexual lives.